 David’s practice involves advising his clients on Financial Services Licensing, Payment Systems Regulation, Anti-Money Laundering and Counter-Terrorism Financing Law, Consumer Credit and Retail Banking Law, and Australian Consumer Law.
 David also provides regulatory support in relation to corporate transactions.

 David has an excellent understanding of the banking and financial services industry, and a good grounding in the commercial drivers of his clients through his time on secondment in the legal team of a major Australian bank, his experience in-house with an international asset manager and his previous experience providing financial services advice in Europe.

 David's experience includes:

-David holds a degree in commerce from University College Dublin and a Master of Laws from the University of Sydney.
-Before joining Herbert Smith Freehills, David worked in Sydney with an investment management firm and prior to that in Dublin, gaining experience in European financial services law.
+David holds a Master of Laws from the University of Sydney and a degree in commerce from University College Dublin.
+Before joining Herbert Smith Freehills, David worked in Sydney with a global asset management firm and prior to that he worked as a solicitor in Ireland with a tier-1 financial services law firm, gaining experience in European financial services law.